vindolin/Python-Ebyte-E32/README.md

 # Python 3 command line tool/library for controlling Ebyte LoRa modules like the E32 with GPIOs (Raspberry Pi).

-Parameter setting is fully working on an Raspberry PI.

 ## reading

 ```python ebyte.py read /dev/serial0 27 17 22```